-Vermont electricity and gas distribution utilities - regulated by the VPSB
+Vermont Electricity and Gas Distribution Utilities - Regulated by the VPSB

-Criteria Score Excellent Analysis (1) Deemed Equity Good Satisfactory Below Average Poor Excellent The VPSB allowed GMP and CVS to have a deemed equity of 50% and 55%, respectively for the 2015 period.
-(2) Allowed ROE Good Satisfactory Below Average Poor The VPSB set the authorized ROE at 9.6% for GMP and 10.20% for VGS for the 2015 period.
-With the cost overrun risk challenge facing VGS, its actual ROE is expected to below that of the authorized ROE in the near future.
-However, GMP has an opportunity to earn a higher actual ROE than that of the authorized ROE if GMP achieves its target merger savings.
-(3) Energy Cost Recovery Excellent Good Satisfactory Below Average Poor Revenue decoupling mechanisms are not in place.
-However, the VPSB allows power cost and purchased gas adjustments under an alternative regulation plan.
+Criteria Score Analysis (1) Deemed Equity Excellent Good Satisfactory Below Average Poor The VPSB allowed GMP and CVS to have a deemed equity of approximately 50% and 55%, respectively, for FY2016.
+(2) Allowed ROE Excellent Good Satisfactory Below Average Poor The VPSB set the authorized ROE at 9.44% for GMP and 10.09% for VGS for FY2016.
+With the cost overrun risk challenge facing VGS, its actual ROE is expected to be below that of the authorized ROE in the near future; however, GMP has an opportunity to earn a higher actual ROE than that of the authorized ROE if GMP achieves its target merger savings.
+(3) Energy Cost Recovery Excellent Good Satisfactory Below Average Poor Revenue decoupling mechanisms are not in place; however, the VPSB allows power cost and purchased gas adjustments under an ARP.
 GMP is allowed to recover 90% of the generation costs in excess of those included in rates on an annual basis.
 VGS is allowed to recover all purchased gas costs on a quarterly basis.
 (4) Capital and Operating Cost Recovery Excellent Good Satisfactory Below Average Poor Major capital and operating costs are pre-approved by the VPSB and recovered through rates.
 Interim base-rate increases are permitted; however, they have been rarely requested by utilities.
 Historical test periods are incorporated for rate-case decisions, resulting in regulatory lag.
-There is a reasonable mechanism to deal with cost overruns; however, utilities would share cost overrun risk with ratepayers, as evidenced by the Addison Natural Gas project in 2015.
+There is a reasonable mechanism to deal with cost overruns; however, utilities would share cost overrun risk with ratepayers as evidenced by the Addison project in 2015.
 (5) COS versus IRM Excellent Good Satisfactory Below Average Poor GMP and VGS are regulated by the VPSB.
-Rates for their activities are established based on alternative regulation plans which is more similar to a traditional COS method than a typical longer-term performance-based regulation plan.
+Rates for their activities are established based on ARPs, which are more similar to a traditional COS method than a typical longer-term performance-based regulation plan.
 The base rates are approved annually by the VPSB.
 Productivity factors and excess earning/cost-sharing mechanisms are reasonable.
 (6) Political Interference Excellent Good Satisfactory Below Average Poor Utilities are regulated by the VPSB, which operates as a quasi-judicial body.
-The Board is non-partisan and members are appointed to a six-year term (7) Retail Rate Excellent Good Satisfactory Below Average Poor Average retail electricity rates were high at USD 17.12 cents/kWh (but the lowest in the New England region) in August 2015 (source: U.S. Energy Information Administration).
-However, natural gas purchase costs have remained low due to excess supply market conditions.
-(8) Stranded Cost Recovery Excellent Good Satisfactory Below Average Poor Utilities have a limited history of stranded costs.
-(9) Rate Freeze Excellent Good Satisfactory Below Average Poor Rates have never been frozen and are not expected to be frozen in the fore-seeable future.
-(10) Market Structure (Deregulation) Excellent Satisfactory Poor The electricity and natural gas sectors have remained fully regulated.
+The Board is non-partisan and members are appointed to a six-year term.
+(7) Stranded Cost Recovery Excellent Good Satisfactory Below Average Poor Utilities have a limited history of stranded costs.
+(8) Rate Freeze Excellent Good Satisfactory Below Average Poor Rates have never been frozen and are not expected to be frozen in the foreseeable future.